-John Olsen - 'Frog and Banana Leaf'
+John Olsen, 'Frog and Banana Leaf'

 How a work of art makes you feel is a combination of your own point of view and the object itself.
 No work has a single meaning and no meaning is invalid.
 Using your description of the work, consider how it visually affects or relates to your experiences.
 Maybe you’re reminded of your childhood house, or the phenomena of homesickness.
-Colours activate the senses, creating feelings of warmth or coolness, joy or empathetic sadness.
+Colours activate the senses, creating feelings of warmth or coolness, joy or empathic sadness.
 Observing how a picture makes you feel is an intelligent step toward understanding.

 Step two, be sensitive to your feelings, tell us, how does the art make you feel inside?
 Remember to express yourself too.

-Tanya Hoddinott - 'The Little House'
+Tanya Hoddinott, 'The Little House'

 Naturally, analysing fine art is about more than description and feelings; it's also about history.
 If art isn’t your vocation you may be fresh to this subject.
 In this case, ask questions.
 Discover how your own interpretation of the work connects or denies its cultural context.

 Some useful questions to ask about the work of art: